liballeg/allegro5/README_sdl.txt

 make ex_draw_bitmap

+Note: If you make any changes to any data/ files, you will need to manually delete the generated .html file in <build dir>/examples to force emscripten to regenerate the .data file.

-6. To run the examples, navigate to the examples folder.
+5. To run the examples, navigate to the examples folder.
 At this point it is easiest to start a local webserver, and then navigate to the examples using a web browser.
 E.g. you could use the Python's web server module which prints out a URL you can open:

-cd examples
 python3 -m http.server